10adnan75/Coursera/Algorithms-Part I/week1/interview questions/Egg drop/README.md

 **Answer:**

+Version 0: Try each floor starting from the bottom, the first floor that the egg breaks on is the value of T.

+Version 1: Use a binary search on the floors.
+First, try floor T/2.
+If the egg breaks, T must be equal to T/2 or smaller.
+If the egg does not break, T must be greater than T/2.
+Continue testing the mid-point of the subset of floors until T is determined.

+Version 2: Start test at floor 0 and exponentially grow (2^t) floor numbers until first egg breaks.
+The value of T must be between 2^t and 2^(t-1).
+This range can then be searched in ~lgT tosses using the technique from version 1.

+Version 3: Test floors in increments of sqrt(N) starting from floor 0.
+When the egg breaks on floor t, return to the previous test floor t-1 and increment by each floor.
+The remaining sqrt(N) tests will be enough to check each floor between floor t-1 & t.
+The floor that breaks will be the value of T.

     Version 0: sequential search.
     Version 1: binary search.
     Version 2: find an interval containing T of size ≤2T, then do binary search.